wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # Beginning the implementation

-Ok, so we have a basis for our algorithm, but how do we implement it in ASM?
+Ok, so I have a basis for an algorithm, but how can this be implemented in ASM?
 There are numerous formats of Assembly Language including NASM, GAS and MASM among others.
-I'm working on a Linux box and so MASM is out of the question.
-I decided to go with GAS as it is cross-platform and is a good general purpose assembler.
-This also gives me the ability to cheat in my implementation (which I'm not), as using `gcc`, a valid C application can be converted into intermediate GAS assembly language.
+I'm working on a Linux box and so MASM was out of the question as it is the Microsoft Assembler.

+I decided to go with GAS, the GNU Assembler, as it is cross-platform and is a good general purpose assembler.
+This also gave me the ability to cheat in my implementation (which I didn't), as using `gcc`, a valid C application can be converted into intermediate GAS assembly language.

 I decided the number of iterations of Fibonacci would be determined from the command line as an argument to the application.
 It would expect a valid number from the user and convert this from a string to a number.
-The Fibonaci sequence would then be iterated n number of times.
+The Fibonaci sequence would then be iterated _n_ number of times.

-The Fibonacci algorithm would have to create an array of lenth n+2 on the stack based on the user input.
-Another variable (as the variable i shown above) would be used as a counter.
+The Fibonacci algorithm would have to create an array of lenth _n+2_ on the stack based on the user input.
+Another variable (as the variable _i_ shown above) would be used as a counter.

 The first two elements of the array would be pre-populated with 0 and 1 respectively, as all Fibonacci sequences have these numbers and are used when calculating new values.
 This can be considered a type of 'seed' for our algorithm.

-A loop is then started with the counter set to 2 that iterates until the counter is greater than or equal to the number of iterations (n); and where the counter is increased by 1 on each iteration.
+A loop is then started with the counter set to 2 that iterates until the counter is greater than or equal to the number of iterations, _n_, and where the counter is increased by 1 on each iteration.

-Inside the loop, for the array position in the stack, and based on the counter value, the i - 1 value is added to the i - 2 value on the stack and the result is placed on the stack at the current location allowing it to be used for the next iteration.
+Inside the loop, for the array position in the stack, and based on the counter value, the _i-1_ value is added to the _i-2_ value on the stack and the result is placed on the stack at the current location allowing it to be used for the next iteration.

-The final value placed on the stack then needs to be converted to a string and printed to standard out.

 Once the final value is determined, a function is called to convert the number into a string and print it to stdout.